ttsygankova/ns-annotation/README.md

 The `dev` and `test` sets for each use annotated data from [LORELEI Language Packs](https://www.aclweb.org/anthology/L16-1521/), based on a manual split by the authors.

 ### Training NER models using [AllenNLP](https://github.com/allenai/allennlp)
 We train NER models using the AllenNLP library, and datareaders from the CogComp `ccg` package to be compatible with the Text Annotation data format.
 Installation instructions for the allennlp virtual environment, library and dependencies are provided in their github repository above.
+Note that this code has been tested using allennlp version 0.8.4, so you can install this version directly should any errors with the `ccg` package occur.

 In order to run the sample script for model training, navigate to the `allennlp` folder and run:
 ```